Gould’s Bubble Shell

 Gould’s Bubble, Bulla gouldiana.
 Underwater photograph taken in coastal waters off La Jolla, California, August 2016.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Gould’s Bubble, Bulla gouldiana (Pilsbry, 1895), is a gastropod mollusk that is a member of the Bullidae Family of True Bubbles.
-They are also known as the California Bubble and the Gloudy Bubble, and in Mexico as caracol burbuja.
-The shell is egg-shaped and very thin and very delicate that has an exceedingly large body whorl.
-They have long apertures that extend above the body whorl and lack teeth or folds.
-The exterior of the shell is pinkish-gray with dark gray spots and blotches with a white border on one side.
+Description: The Gould’s Bubble shell is egg-shaped and very thin and delicate.
+It has a large and globose body whorl.
+The aperture is long and extends above the body whorl.
+The aperture lacks teeth or folds.
+The exterior of the shell is pinkish-gray with dark gray spots and blotches, with a white border on one side.
 A few can be brown to dark brown in color.
 The interior is white but the exterior mottling can be seen through the shell.
 The surface is smooth and lightly polished.
-Gould’s Bubble shells is one of the largest species in the Family, that has a maximum length of 7.4 cm (2.9 inches) in length and 5.0 cm (2.0 inches) in height..
+The living animal is yellowish brown, with white speckles.
+Gould’s Bubble is one of the largest species in the Bullidae Family, reaching a maximum length of 7.4 cm (2.9 inches) in length and 5.0 cm (2.0 inches) in height.